hnamitha1/borisbike/README.md

     Use a 'guard condition'

 ###Challenge 13:
     Write RSpec tests that expect errors
     Use fail or raise to raise an error
     Use a 'guard condition

+###Challenge 14:
+    Set a complex attribute on an instantiated Object Set an initial attribute value using initialize